 If your Great Dane pup is growing faster than Japanese knotweed, you may be hoping that he’ll soon stop growing.

 However, the larger the dog breed, the more months they grow for…makes sense really.
-So first think about whether you pup is a toy, small, medium, large, or giant breed.
-Those at the pocket-sized end of the scale usually reach adult size as early as six months of age, whilst an out-sized giant dog carry on growing for 18 – 24 months.
+So first think about whether your pup is a toy, small, medium, large, or giant breed.
+Those at the pocket-sized end of the scale usually reach adult size as early as six months of age, whilst an out-sized giant dog carries on growing for 18 – 24 months.

 Other Factors that Influence Puppy Size

 Other factors that influence the adult’s size include:

 - Gender: Male dogs tend to be bigger than females

 - Age at desexing: Early neutering cancels out chemicals that tell bones to stop growing.
 Thus, early neuters have a tendency for long bones and are therefore taller